mmistakes/so-simple-theme/_posts/2018-01-07-wordpress-plugin-and-theme-development-using-git-only.md

 I think you don't need to deploy each new commit, you need to tell Travis to execute deployment script only on "some" specific events.

-> I'd preffer using tags to specify plugin releases.
+> I'd prefer using tags to specify plugin releases.
 I want Travis to submit new plugin version to Wordpress each time I push a new git tag.

 To enable deployment on git tags provide next configuration to `.travis.yml`: